offline-ai/ppe/README.md

 ```

 **Note**: If the script returns a value of type `string`/`boolean`/`number`, that return value will be placed to the `content` field.
 If the return value is an `object`, its contents will be directly passed to the agent.

+#### Script File and Directory

+An agent script can be a single file or an entire directory.
+If it is a file, the filename must end with `.ai.yaml`.
+If it's a directory, it must contain a script file with the same name as the directory to serve as the entry point.
+Additionally, other script files within the same directory can call each other.

+For example, if there is a directory named `a-dir`, the entry point script should be named `a-dir/a-dir.ai.yaml`.

+#### Essential Tips

+* Script Return Value: The script's final command's output determines its return value.
+* Auto-Execution: Scripts ending with prompts but no explicit `$AI` call will automatically execute `$AI` at the end, configurable via `autoRunLLMIfPromptAvailable`.
+* Output Mode: Scripts default to streaming output, can disable it using the `--no-stream` switch
+  * Note: not all LLM backends support streaming output.

 ## Specifications